Login / Signup at https://members.hoofers.org/ !

 Rating Required:SK1 and up (If you need help deciding if this is a good fit for you, please feel free to contact me directly by email.)

 Why's it so great: This symposium offers dozens of courses organized by skill level.
 It is run by ACA and BCU certified instructors and covers every aspect of sea kayaking.
 You choose your own class schedule based on skill level.
 There are land and water-based instructional courses as well as guided expeditions around Lake Michigan.
 Some examples of instructional classes are Greenland paddling, Navigation, and Surf & Waves.
 Guided trips are both full and half-day.
 You have the choice of skill-builder trips where rescue scenarios are mixed with the expedition, or you can strictly do touring.

 Skill level descriptions will be on the website and instructors will be double checking your abilities.
 So, choose what you think is the most appropriate level.
 If you intend to register and attend, please contact me to coordinate boat and gear and if you would like help choosing classes/trips.
-The full schedule and details for registration should be available in December 2019.
+The full schedule and details for registration should be available in early/mid April 2021.

 Cost: You are responsible for symposium and lodging costs (below) and food (some meals are provided by symposium).

 You will need to register through the symposium’s website and pay registration fees (more info below).
 If you intend to register and attend, please contact me so I can help coordinate boat and gear.
 Using Hoofers Club Gear makes this much more affordable.

 When you look at the variety of guided expeditions and instructional opportunities the value goes a long way.
 If you need sea kayak equipment we are approved to use Hoofer equipment.
 This saves the expense of having to rent boats/paddles/skirts.